KAMESTERY/machinekam/README.md

 # Make changes and push them to your fork
 git push -u my_machinekam master

-# Finally navigate to https://github.com/yourusername/machinekam and create a pull request
+# And navigate to https://github.com/yourusername/machinekam and create a pull request

+# Finally pull new changes from origin
+git pull origin master

 # That completes your git workflow for contributing to this project.
 Thank you!